UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-21-team19-trajectory-prediction.md

 {: style="width: 800px; max-width: 100%;"}
 *Fig 1.
 A deep learning-based approach to trajectory prediction* [1].

-Instead of class predictions, the model returns $$n$$ pairs of values, where each pair represents the predicted future (x,y) location of a target, and $n$ represents the number of future frames to predict.
+Instead of class predictions, the model returns $$n$$ pairs of values, where each pair represents the predicted future (x,y) location of a target, and $$n$$ represents the number of future frames to predict.
 The loss is simply calculated to be the Mean Squared Error (MSE) between the locations of the predicted and actual values of agents:

 $$
 L(x, x_p) = \frac{1}{n} \sum_{i}^{n} (x - x_p)^2